-Introduction
+1. Introduction

-St Chads CE Nursery and Infant school recognizes that we have an important role to play in multi agency safeguarding arrangements.
-We are committed to safeguarding children and young people and expect everyone in our school to share this commitment.
+St Chads CofE Nursery and Infant School recognises that we have an important role to play in multi-agency safeguarding arrangements.
+We are committed to safeguarding children and young people and expect everyone in our school/college to share this commitment.

-This document outlines St Chads CE Nursery and Infant school's child protection / safeguarding policy.
-It applies to all adults, including volunteers working in or on behalf of the school.
+This document outlines St Chads CofE Nursery and Infant School child protection / safeguarding policy.
+It applies to all adults, including volunteers working in or on behalf of the setting.